PROFILE

 government’s 12.5% devaluation of the Pula in

-May of 2005 have resulted in a spike in
+May 2005 resulted in a spike in inflation to

-Bank of Botswana’s target rate of between 4-7%.
+outside the Bank of Botswana's target rate of

 With its proven record of good economic